AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/position-fields-in-a-custom-form.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Position fields in a custom form
+title: Position custom fields and widgets in a custom form
-description: You can change the order of fields in a custom form.
+description: You can reposition custom fields and widgets in a custom form.
 ---

-# Position fields in a custom form
+# Position custom fields and widgets in a custom form

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-You can change the order of fields in a custom form.
+You can reposition custom fields and widgets in a custom form.

+For information about custom fields and widgets in custom forms, see [Add a custom field to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md) and Add or edit an image or video in a custom form.

 ## Access requirements